 Certain disorders treated with surgery are difficult to diagnose during pregnancy.
 A high level of suspicion is required; assuming that all abdominal symptoms are pregnancy-related is an error.

 Major surgery, particularly intra-abdominal, increases risk of preterm labor and fetal death.
 However, surgery is tolerated well by pregnant women and the fetus when appropriate supportive care and anesthesia (maintaining BP and oxygenation at normal levels) are provided, so physicians should not be reluctant to operate; delaying treatment of a surgical emergency is far more dangerous.

-Because diagnosis is often delayed, mortality rate from ruptured appendix is increased during pregnancy and particularly postpartum.
+Because diagnosis is often delayed, mortality rate from a ruptured appendix is increased during pregnancy and particularly postpartum.
 Thus, if appendicitis is suspected, surgical evaluation (laparoscopy or laparotomy depending on the stage of pregnancy) should proceed without delay.

-During pregnancy, intestinal obstruction may cause intestinal gangrene with peritonitis and maternal or fetal morbidity or mortality.
+During pregnancy, intestinal obstruction Intestinal Obstruction may cause intestinal gangrene with peritonitis and maternal or fetal morbidity or mortality.
 If pregnant women have symptoms and signs of intestinal obstruction and risk factors (eg, previous abdominal surgery, intra-abdominal infection), prompt exploratory laparotomy is indicated.